virtualcom-designlab/TBSA2026/index.md

 + **Multi-person and multi-agent social dynamics**
   + Multi-person and multi-agent interaction
   + AI agents as participants in social norms and group dynamics
-  + Human-agent interaction in families, classrooms, caresettings, workplaces, public spaces, and online communities
+  + Human-agent interaction in families, classrooms, care settings, workplaces, public spaces, and online communities
   + Social disruption, exclusion, conflict, and mediation involving AI agents
   + Low-fidelity, minimalist, or emotionally expressive agents in social contexts
 + **Agency, autonomy, psychological safety, and moral/legal status**
   + Mutual psychological safety in human-agent environments
-  + Agentrefusal, avoidance, assertiveness, and self-protection
+  + Agent refusal, avoidance, assertiveness, and self-protection
   + Moral consideration, robot rights, and reciprocal treatment of agents
-  + Autonomous agents and debates on legal personhood orrights-bearing status
+  + Autonomous agents and debates on legal personhood or rights-bearing status
-  + AI agents that recreate or simulate the personalities ofdeceased persons
+  + AI agents that recreate or simulate the personalities of deceased persons
   + Legal, policy, and governance issues in multi-agent social environments

 <!--